galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 {: .hands_on}

 ## Powering up cohorts for analyses and machine learning
 For many diseases (or across a family of diseases), there is a need for well-powered cohorts with hundreds to thousands of participants, for analysis purposes.
 FAIR principles have been widely promoted for omics datasets, but as shown, there are key challenges to meta-analysis.
-This is illustrated by an example of collating 17 public rheumatoid arthritis studies.
+This is illustrated by an example of collating 17 public rheumatoid arthritis studies, which was done as pre-analysis for the RA-MAP study.
 The clinical data in most cases were sparse and incomplete.
 For example, of the curated 17 studies, three did not include sex, 5 did not include age and only one study included ethnicity or race.
 The limitations in the availability of clinical data substantially diminish the value of public data sets and on the surface to not adhere to FAIR principles.

 [comment]: <> (Is there a link to the rheumatoid arthritis study example?)
-[comment]: <> (need to get link from Mike)
+[comment]: <> (SN - no link as this was pre-work before analysis, have changed the text to explain this)

 Similarly, in order to make the most of machine learning techniques, datasets need to be reasonably large.